-The Coastal Management State Environmental Planning Policy (Coastal Management SEPP) establishes the strategic land use planning framework for managing NSW's coastal areas.
-The framework responds to existing and emerging coastal challenges and opportunities, with the aim of having thriving and resilient communities living and working on a healthy coast now and into the future.
+State Environmental Planning Policy (Coastal Management) 2018 and opportunities, with the aim of having thriving and resilient communities living and working on a healthy coast now and into the future.
 It supports implementation of the management objectives set out in the Coastal Management Act 2016 (NSW).